 Samsung has made key improvements in areas of contention: the return of microSD card support, subtle but noticeable improvements in the design and a larger battery all make the S7 an improvement over the S6.

-But whether these are improvements worth forking over the asking price, which started at US$699, is hard to swallow.
-However, if you're an S5 owner, there's no doubt that the S7 is a great device to upgrade to.
+The S7's price started at US$699, but the current price of $470 is much easier to swallow.
+If you're still hanging on to an old S5, there's no doubt that the S7 is a great device to upgrade to.

 So what do you think?
 Let me know in the comments.